zerga9/bank_tech_test/README.md

 13/01/2012 || 2000.00 || || 3000.00
 10/01/2012 || 1000.00 || || 1000.00
 ```
-#### How it works;
+#### How it works

-clone this reposition, run bundle install in your terminal and you can interact with the code via IRB
+clone this reposition, run bundle install in your terminal and you can interact with the code via IRB.
-In IRB require './lib/account.rb'
+In IRB ```require './lib/account.rb'```
-type in account = Account.new and then you can make transactions with account.transaction(amount, type, date)
+type in ```account = Account.new``` and then you can make transactions with ```account.transaction(amount, type, date)```
-If you want to print the transactions just type account.print in your IRB and you'll get a table with all your transactions, last one first.
+If you want to print the transactions just type ```account.print``` in your IRB and you'll get a table with all your transactions, last one first.

-#### Approach;
+#### Approach

-I first wrote the tests and then wrote the required code for the tests.
-Then I refactored until the code looked clean and went on writing another test until I had all the requirements working
+My approach for this test was TDD.
+I first wrote a test, tried to pass it and when it passed, I tried to refactor the code written.
+Then I went on writing another test and so on, until I had all the requirements working.
+This Red/Green/Refactor cycle helped me get a good structure for this challenge.

+#### Technical Specifications

+I used Ruby for this challenge, Rspec and Rubocop for testing and Simplecov for the testcoverage